Ticket to Ride (board game): 8) Ticket to Ride: Northern Lights

-This version had a limited release to only countries in Scandinavia in 2022 (9 November 2022)..
+This version had a limited release to only countries in Scandinavia in 2022 (9 November 2022).
 It was a standalone version based on a map of Scandinavia (Denmark, Finland, Norway and Sweden), similar to the Ticket to Ride: Nordic countries version, but also contained cities in the Baltic nations (Estonia, Latvia, and Lithuania), Poland, and Russia.

 Similar to the Ticket to Ride: Nordic countries version, it was recommended to be played with players who are 8-years-old or older for a game lasting for 30–60 minutes, however, it was designed for 2–5 players, in contrast to the 2–3 players recommended for Ticket to Ride – Nordic Countries.
 Ticket to Ride: Northern Lights has a complexity rating of 2.00 out of 5 on BoardGameGeek.
-The unique aspect of this game is that four random bonuses are assigned out of 11 possible bonuses cards, which awarded points to the player who best fulfilled the chosen bonus card conditions:
+The unique aspect of this game is that four random bonuses are assigned out of 11 possible bonus cards, which awarded points to the player who best fulfilled the chosen bonus card conditions: